Charles W. Bryan: Career

 Bryan first ran for governor in 1916, though he lost in the primary to Keith Neville.
 Bryan was elected the Governor of Nebraska in 1922, and served from 1923 to 1925.
 He was the Democratic vice presidential candidate in 1924, picked largely because of his name to serve as running mate to conservative easterner John W. Davis.
 The ticket was overwhelmingly defeated by Republican incumbent Calvin Coolidge and his running mate Charles G. Dawes.

-He was an unsuccessful candidate for governor in 1926 and 1928.
-He won in 1930 and 1932, and served from 1931 to 1935.
+He was the unsuccessful Democratic nominee for Governor in 1926 and 1928.
+He won the 1930 and 1932 gubernatorial elections, serving as Governor again from 1931 to 1935.
 During his tenure, the state's economy flourished, state spending was limited, and taxes were reduced.
-He was an unsuccessful candidate for the U.S. Senate in 1934, governor in 1938, the U.S. House in 1940, and governor in 1942.
+He unsuccessfully ran as a Democratic candidate for the U.S. Senate in 1934, and was elected to another term as Mayor of Lincoln in 1935.
+He unsuccessfully ran for Governor in 1938 as an independent candidate, ran for the U.S. House in 1940, and was the Democratic nominee for Governor in 1942.

 Death

 Bryan died on March 4, 1945, in Lincoln, Nebraska, and is interred there at Wyuka Cemetery.